 When ADD offers you something, you're under no obligation to take it but it wouldn't do so it it weren't certain that it would truly be of service to you.

-ADD does not sell or hire your personal data to third parties for their own use, unless you opt for this yourself and give your consent.
+ADD does not sell or hire your personal data to third parties for their own use.

 In its function as an insurance broker and service provider, ADD also exchanges information with other KBC entities (e.g., KBC Insurance and KBC Autolease).